cloudfoundry/community/toc/rfc/rfc-draft-efficient-modern-vm-sizes.md

 | small-highmem | `n1-highmem-4` | `e2-highmem-2` | **62% cheaper** ($0.236606 vs $0.09039) | Switch from 26GB RAM to 16GB RAM |

 A default BBL+CF-D installation would now cost $780/mo instead of $1742/mo, for a savings of 55%!

+### Optimizing Concourse Deployments

+Default concourse instances deployed by BOSH use only the `default` VM type for both ATC and workers.
+This VM type is likely in use for a variety of activities, and is loosely defined as 1-2 non-bustable CPUs with 4-8GB of RAM.
+These VM types are probably a poor match for concourse workers, especially the 4GB variants, and we expect that most concourse deployments optimize this configuration to find the best worker types.
+No significant cost savings exist for this VM type since most IaaS no longer offer a 4GB VM without also including a burstable CPU.